utdata/icj-class/css/css-in-class.md

 Tricks of the trade lesson #32: If it works, especially if you check all the browsers, then maybe it is good enough.

-## Commit, make a pull request and merge
+## Save and push to Github

-If we haven't done so already, use the git cycle to push all your code to github.
-Remember you'll have to push to the `csswork` branch.
+If we haven't done so already, use the git cycle to push all your code to Github.

-Create a Pull Request and see if you have any conflicts vs master.

-If we have time, we'll have a partner pull down your repo and test it and comment on the PR.

-When all is good, merge your PR to master and turn in your github repo link.
-If it is private, make sure you share to `critmcdonald`.